India in Space Indian Space History Indian Rockets Indian Satellites Indian Moon Flights Indian Astronomy The Nation at a Glance

 Shar Space Launch Center on Sriharikota Island off India's east coast state of Andhra Pradesh is used by ISRO to launch spacecraft on PSLV and other rockets.

-The European Space Agency (ESA) has agreed to support India's plan to send a probe to the Moon by providing three science instruments for Chandrayan-1.
-They will be identical to those already in orbit around the Moon on ESA's Smart 1 spacecraft, which is surveying chemical elements on the lunar surface.
+The European Space Agency (ESA) provided three science instruments for Chandrayan-1.
+They are identical to those already in orbit around the Moon on ESA's Smart 1 spacecraft, which is surveying chemical elements on the lunar surface.

-The Indian lunar satellite also would house a U.S. radar instrument designed to locate water ice.
+The Indian lunar satellite also houses a U.S. radar instrument designed to locate water ice.

 Why send a probe to the Moon?
 While the South Asian nation has the second largest population on Earth, it is not a rich country with millions of uneducated and even homeless residents.